gdsfactory/gdsfactory/README.md

 Open source FDTD / mode simulator.
 Requires you to run `conda install -c conda-forge pymeep` (or `conda install -c conda-forge pymeep=*=mpi_mpich_*` for parallel execution).

+Also for parallel execution you can install `conda install mpi4py -y`

 ### tidy3d

 For FDTD simulations on the web.
 Requires you to create an account on [simulation.cloud](simulation.cloud)